Jithukrishnan

 Though implementing these recommendations won’t make you comply with the regulations mentioned above, these will serve as a good starting point in ensuring information security.

 While creating a strong password policy is important, you also need the right tools to implement the policy without any gaps across your organization.
-With Securden Password Vault for Enterprises, you can define a policy specifying the password strength and complexity requirements, periodicity for password resets, and other conditions.
+Securden Password Vault for Enterprises is a modern password policy enforcement software that helps you define a policy specifying the password strength and complexity requirements, periodicity for password resets, and other conditions.
 Once you define the policy, Securden helps in enforcing the policy in a fully automated fashion.

 You can create any number of custom policies or use the predefined policies and assign them for different account types at a granular level.
 For example, you can enforce one policy for Windows servers, another policy for databases, and a different one for web accounts.